Preetika764/Sentiment-Analysis-using-Bi-LSTM/README.md

 sentiments.

 For our experiments, we use [Sentiment140 dataset]([url](https://www.kaggle.com/kazanova/sentiment140)) with 1.6 million tweets.
 After training the two models, we save their weights and perform tests on the testing dataset.
 This test dataset is a set of sentences the model has never seen before.
-We evaluate the Precision, Recall and F1-score for both model on positve Sentiment data, negative sentiment data and the entire dataset.
+We evaluate the Precision, Recall and F1-score for both models on positive Sentiment data, negative sentiment data and the entire dataset.
 We use Tkinter (a Python library) to create the GUI for the sentiment detection in a sentence.